 Written by Irina Popescu (4th edition, updated on 5.4.2019),

-The proposed plan follows the pattern set by the recently adopted North Sea multiannual plan.
-It would allow a certain flexibility in setting fishing opportunities, by defining ranges of fishing mortality based on the best available scientific advice, and would introduce safeguard measures based on biomass levels, so as to restore stocks when they fall below safe biological limits.
-The plan would not include quantified values for fishing mortality or biomass levels.
-These are instead provided by the latest scientific advice available, and directly used by the Council when fixing fishing opportunities.
+The new plan follows the pattern set by the 2018 North Sea multiannual plan.
+It allows a certain flexibility in setting fishing opportunities, by defining ranges of fishing mortality based on the best available scientific advice, and introduces safeguard measures to restore stocks when they fall below safe biological limits.
+The quantified values for fishing mortality or biomass levels are provided by the latest scientific advice available, and directly used by the Council when fixing fishing opportunities.
 Of particular importance in the eventuality of Brexit, the plan covers British waters off the western and southern UK coast, setting the stage for future fisheries cooperation in the area.

 - April 2019: ‘Multiannual plan for fisheries in the Western Waters‘ (4th edition)